localytics/localytics-xamarin/GettingStarted.md

 ### Usage
 ---
-All native iOS Library (v3.5.x) calls are available including `LLInAppMessageDismissButtonLocation`, `LLProfileScope`, `LLAnalyticsDelegate` and `LLMessagingDelegate`.
-For details about each functionality, please refer to documentations for the native API.

-Anywhere in your application, you can use the Localytics API by calling the class methods/accessors of `Localytics`.
+Anywhere in your application, you can use the Localytics API by calling the class methods/accessors of `Localytics` or `LocalyticsSDK`.
 Here's a sample of some of the calls.

 ```
+    LocalyticsSDK localytics = LocalyticsSDK.SharedInstance;
     Localytics.SessionTimeoutInterval = 10;
-Localytics.CustomerId = "Sample Customer";
+    localytics.CustomerId = "Sample Customer";
-Localytics.SetProfileAttribute ((NSString)("Sample Attribute"), "83", LLProfileScope.Organization);

-Localytics.AddProfileAttributesToSet(new NSObject[] { (NSNumber)(222), (NSString)("333") }, "Sample Set", LLProfileScope.Application);
+    localytics.SetProfileAttribute("Sample Attribute", LocalyticsXamarin.Common.XFLLProfileScope.Application,  83);
+    localytics.AddProfileAttributesToSet("Sample Set", LocalyticsXamarin.Common.XFLLProfileScope.Organization, new long[] { 321, 654 });

-Localytics.TagEvent ("Test Event");
+    localytics.TagEvent("Test Event");
-Localytics.TagScreen ("Test Screen");
+    localytics.TagScreen("Test Screen");

-Localytics.Upload ();
+    localytics.Upload();
 ```

 The above only demonstrate the syntax of calling the Xamarin.iOS API.
 For more information about how to use Localytics, please refer to [iOS Localytics Docs](http://docs.localytics.com/dev/ios.html).